Rednight972/FGS-World-Rebalance/README.md

         and ~66% the damage (from 90 to 60)
-    -> Gatling turret rotation speed and accuracy increased by x10 -> Gatling ammo is bit more potent against non-armor blocks (+10%) -> Missiles turret range increased from 800m to 1km (Dumb fire rockets) -> Interior turret is same as Vanilla
+    -> Gatling turret rotation speed and accuracy increased by x10 -> Gatling ammo is bit more potent against non-armor blocks (+10%) -> Gatlings have now an overheat mechanic to avoid mindless spray and pray -> Missiles turret range increased from 800m to 1km (Dumb fire rockets) -> Interior turret is same as Vanilla